indigo-astronomy/indigo/indigo_drivers/ccd_qsi/README.md

 * QSI 683ws

 ## NOTES:
+The driver will show all plugged devices but can be connected to one camera and one filter wheel.
+If one needs to switch between cameras or filter wheels the connected one should be disconnected.
-Only one camera and one filter wheel can be active at the same time.
+This is a limitation of the underlaying QSI SDK, which can use one camera and one filter wheel at the same time.